qossmic/deptrac/docs/index.md

 1. Define in which directories Deptrac will search for classes and which files to exclude.
-1. Define your architectural layers using so-called collectors.
+2. Define your architectural layers using so-called collectors.
-1. Define a ruleset describing which layers can communicate with each other.
+3. Define a ruleset describing which layers can communicate with each other.

 You can find out more about the [Core Concepts](concepts.md) in the docs.

-### The Depfile
+### Configuration

 Let's have a look at the generated file: